-South Africa begins second phase of reopening of schools

-JOHANNESBURG (AP) - While thousands of South African students are returning to school Monday after nearly four months when their classes were closed to combat the spread of COVID-19, authorities are debating a return to more restrictive measures because of a surge in cases.
+Zimbabwe nurses protest; South Africa reopens some classes

-In neighboring Zimbabwe, at least 12 nurses were arrested after demonstrating against their working conditions, complaining that they do not have adequate protective gear to safely treat COVID-19 patients.
+At least 12 nurses were arrested in Zimbabwe on Monday when they were demonstrating against their working conditions, complaining that they do not have adequate protective gear to safely treat COVID-19 patients.

-South African students in grades 6 and 11 started classes Monday, as the second stage of a phased reopening of schools.
-The first group of pupils, from grades 7 and 12, returned to classes last month.

-Returning learners were required to produce indemnity forms signed by their parents granting them permission to resume classes.

 Thousands of nurses working in public hospitals stopped reporting for work in mid-June, part of frequent work stoppages by health workers who earn less than $50 a month and allege they are forced to work without adequate protective equipment such as gloves and masks.
 Police have been deployed to stop protests by nurses and doctors in recent months.